 When you smoke, you inhale deeply and slowly.
 So you feel relaxed thinking the cigarette helped.
 But in reality, it was the deep and slow breathing that relaxed you.

 And you can relax without the cigarette, just by breathing deeply as if you were smoking a cigarette.
 So when you feel anxious, take deep and long breaths.

 When you are nicotine-free the nicotine receptors in your brain start to perish, and your dopamine pathways start regulating and producing dopamine naturally – without relying on nicotine.

 During that period, you might momentarily feel down, lost or lonely.
 Don’t let your mind trick you.
 You have achieved one of the most important things in your life.
 Keep yourself busy and remember that your life can only get better.

-Quitting smoking reduces depression in the long term.
-When you have a bad day, see it an isolated event that’s unrelated to quitting smoking.
-Everyone has bad days; smokers, non-smokers and never smokers.
+Quitting smoking reduces depression in the long term, according to research.
+When you have a bad day, see it as an isolated event that’s unrelated to quitting smoking.
+Everyone has bad days; smokers, non-smokers, and never smokers.
 Choose a healthy way to cope.
 Call a friend, share your thoughts and feelings, take a walk, exercise, plan a vacation, learn something new or have a new experience.
 Keep living.

 How Long Do Nicotine Withdrawal Symptoms Last?

 The withdrawal symptoms from nicotine do not always last long.
 Symptoms are strongest in the first week after you quit smoking and you can expect them to start about 4 to 24 hours after your last cigarette.